Topological Graph Neural Networks: Introduction

 \section{Introduction}

-Graphs are a natural description of structured data sets in many domains, including bioinformatics, image processing, and social network analysis.
+Graphs are a natural representation of structured data sets in many domains, including bioinformatics, image processing, and social network analysis.
 Numerous methods address the two dominant graph learning tasks of graph classification or node classification.
 In particular, \emph{graph neural networks}~(GNNs) describe a flexible set of architectures for such tasks and have seen many successful applications over recent years~\citep{Wu21}.
-At their core, many GNNs are based on iterative message passing schemes.
+At their core, many GNNs are based on iterative message passing schemes (see \citet{Shervashidze09b} for an introduction to iterative message passing in graphs and \citet{Sanchez21} for an introduction to GNNs).
 Since these schemes are collating information over the neighbours of every node, GNNs cannot necessarily capture certain topological structures in graphs, such as cycles~\citep{bouritsas2021improving}.
-These structures, however, are relevant for certain applications, such as the analysis of molecular graphs, whose classification necessitates knowledge about connectivity information~\citep{Hofer20, swenson2020persgnn}.
+These structures are highly relevant for applications that require connectivity information, such as the analysis of molecular graphs~\citep{Hofer20, swenson2020persgnn}.

-In this paper, we address this issue by proposing a \ul{To}pological \ul{G}raph \ul{L}ayer~(\method) that can be easily integrated into any GNN to make it `topology-aware'.
-Our method is rooted in the nascent field of topological data analysis~(TDA), which focuses on describing coarse structures that can be used to describe the shape of complex structured and unstructured data sets at multiple scales.
+We address this issue by proposing a \ul{To}pological \ul{G}raph \ul{L}ayer~(\method) that can be easily integrated into any GNN to make it `topology-aware.'
+Our method is rooted in the emerging field of topological data analysis~(TDA), which focuses on describing coarse structures that can be used to study the shape of complex structured and unstructured data sets at multiple scales.
 We thus obtain a generic way to augment existing GNNs and increase their expressivity in graph learning tasks. \autoref{fig:Synthetic data performance} provides a motivational example that showcases the potential benefits of using topological information: \begin{inparaenum}[(i)] \item high predictive performance is reached \emph{earlier} for a \emph{smaller} number of layers, and \item learnable topological representations outperform fixed ones if more complex topological structures are present in a data set. \end{inparaenum}

 \paragraph{Our contributions.} We propose \method, a novel layer based on TDA concepts that can be integrated into any GNN.
 Our layer is differentiable and capable of learning contrasting topological representations of a graph.
 We prove that \method enhances expressivity of a GNN since it incorporates the ability to work with multi-scale topological information in a graph.
 Moreover, we show that \method improves predictive performance of several GNN architectures when topological information is relevant for the respective task.